adrybakov/wulfric/docs/source/user-guide/conventions/basic-notation.rst

     vector = np.array([vx, vy, vz])

 One-dimensional |NumPy|_ arrays do not distinguish between row and column vectors.
-Therefore, if the code example use a vector ``r``, it might mean either :math:`\boldsymbol{r}` or :math:`\boldsymbol{r}^T`.
+Therefore, if the code example contains a vector ``r``, it may mean either :math:`\boldsymbol{r}` or :math:`\boldsymbol{r}^T`.